 North Greenville Hospital earned Commission on Accreditation for Rehabilitation Facilities (CARF) status in January.
 Accreditation allows the hospital to access state funds to care for patients with traumatic spinal cord injury.

-GHS’ Fertility Center of the Carolinas (FCC) has earned accreditation from the American Association for Accreditation of Ambulatory Surgery Facilities.
+Prisma Health’ Fertility Center of the Carolinas (FCC) has earned accreditation from the American Association for Accreditation of Ambulatory Surgery Facilities.
 To earn accreditation, FCC had to pass inspection on hundreds of important criteria concerning patient safety.

 The Accreditation Committee of the College of American Pathologists (CAP) again awarded accreditation to the Baptist Easley Hospital Laboratory.
 CAP inspectors examine laboratory staff qualifications, equipment, facilities, safety program and record and overall management.
 This lab is one of more than 7,600 CAP-accredited facilities worldwide.